k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - Preserve the current one-address-per-range behavior by default.
 - Allow a configuration to allocate one address total from the first range with capacity.
-- Define ordering, exhaustion, retries, deallocation, overlapping ranges, and mixed-family behavior precisely.
+- Define ordering, exhaustion, existing allocation reuse, deallocation, overlapping ranges, and mixed-family behavior precisely.
 - Use an API that can be extended with additional allocation strategies later.

 ### Use cases